yzhan112/DEI/README.md

 | X | 1.2 | -0.8 |
 | Y | -1.0 | 1.2 |

-4. If Review Title Score or Advice to Management Score is negative, meaning they contains negative sentiment in terms of DE&I, it will be added up to above negative score.
+4. If Total Review Title Score or total Advice to Management Score is negative, meaning they contains negative sentiment in terms of DE&I in general, it will be added up to above negative score.
 And if postive, they will be added up to above positive score.

 | company | positive score | negative score |
 | :---         |     :---:     |        ---: |